dquail/RobotPerception/Documentation/RobotModule2/ROBOTMODULE2.md

 - we introduced a random policy.
 The policy would most often repeat its previous action, but often take one randomly.- We increased the update frequency to 0.2.
 Meaning that 5 times per second the robot could potentially change directions, and learn from it.
 This meant that the state space grew to a near continuous space, instead of the tabular case.
 - The question we asked was no longer “how long until we get there given our current policy?”, but instead “how long until we get there if I were to go straight there?”

-On/Off Policy Off policy
+On/Off Policy: Off policy
-number of Tiles 8
+number of Tiles: 8
-number of Tilings 8
+number of Tilings: 8
-state representation {encoder, speed}
+state representation: {encoder, speed}
-cumulant time.
+cumulant: time.
 Always 1
-alpha (step size) 0.1 / Number of Tilings beta 0.1 * alpha
+alpha: (step size) 0.1 / Number of Tilings
+beta: 0.1 * alpha
-lambda 0.95
+lambda: 0.95
-behavior policy actions: {continually move left, continually move right}. policy: {60% - repeat previous action, 40% - pick action randomly}
+behavior policy: actions: {continually move left, continually move right}. policy: {60% - repeat previous action, 40% - pick action randomly}
-target policy Always move right gamma state dependent.
+target policy: Always move right
+gamma: state dependent.
 0 if in the right most state (encoder position of 1023).
+1 otherwise.
-1 otherwise. rho 1 if action was right.
-0 otherwise. update frequency 0.5 seconds per update. verifier queue size NA
+rho: 1 if action was right.
+0 otherwise. update frequency: 0.5 seconds per update. verifier queue size: NA

 ###Results:
 Measuring whether our algorithm was performant or not is tricky for this off-policy question since the verifier can not use prior experience to naively estimate actual return.
 So we used our own intuition to see whether the algorithm was correct.
 For testing purposes, I set the dynamixels position to the extreme right, and changed the behavior policy to move right at each step.
 Doing so, I was able to measure that from that position, it took 3 time steps to get to the extreme right.
 Therefore, it is known that the range of “true” prediction values is between 3 (at the extreme left) and 1 (at the extreme right).
 We should be able to see the learning algorithm converge to this.
 As seen in the graph below, the predictions do indeed stay within these bounds.
 Along with the predicted return is the normalized current encoder position being predicted.
 A high value encoder position indicates that it’s close to the extreme right, so the prediction should be low.
 A low current position indicates it is close to the extreme left, so the prediction should be high.
 This is what we see in the graph.Load